-We covered the editing of multiple text annotation styles in a previous article.
+We covered editing of multiple text annotation styles in a previous article.
 In this issue, we will be showing you how to edit the properties of other types of annotations and how mixing types affects the options available.

 I have two bonus tips for you today.
 One is about using pressure sensitivity and the other concerns drawing lines at specific angles.

+One exception is when you use the auto-smooth feature and draw a straight line.
 Even when editing the style to include pressure sensitivity, the line will stay the same width.

 There is an easy way to make sure your lines and arrows are lined up perfectly horizontal, vertical or at a 45° angle.
 Turn on this feature by activating the Snap line to 45° angles option.
 This will force the line or arrow to draw along the correct angle.
 You can even enforce this behaviour temporarily by keeping the Shift key pressed while drawing.